bitgreen/bitgreen-node/doc/collator_guide.md

 sudo ntpq -p
 ```

-# 5. Run a Collator
+# 5. System Setup

+This guide focuses on running the node as a systemd service.

+### Build the binary
 Once you have all prerequisites installed, clone and build the bitgreen binary

 ```sh